Jaseci-Labs/jaseci/jaseci_ai_kit/jac_speech/jac_speech/vc_tts/README.md

 ## **2. Synthesize audio using jaseci `vc_tts` module.**

 In this section we will take an input raw text and will output the list of amplitude values of the synthesized audio.
-This can use to save or play the audio files using a necessary library in a preffered language.
+This can use to save or play the audio files using a necessary library in a preferred language.

 To synthesize audios we can use the `synthesize` action in the `vc_tts` module.